 - Cook both sides of the bread on low heat in a well-oiled frying pan, about 3 minutes on each side.

 - Serve with sugar icing, whip cream, fresh fruits and maple syrup for an indulgent dessert; otherwise, top it with baked beans, sauteed mushrooms and bacon for a savoury dish.

 Milo Milli-Crepe Cake

-The dessert fantasy of all Milo lovers, the Milo Crepe Cake from Petite Audrey in Bangkok remained highly raved till this date.
+The dessert fantasy of all Milo lovers, the Milo Crepe Cake from Petite Audrey in Bangkok remains highly raved till this date.
 Fret no more as you can now make your own Milo crepe cakes.
 While it takes a bit of patience to get the layers ready, the time taken is totally worth your weekend afternoons.
 Delishar dishes out the ingredients and recipe in a step-by-step tutorial.

 They also have more to share on the Milo sauce and Milo crumbs so it looks just like Petite Audrey’s version.
 Check it out on her site!

 - Beat and combine all the eggs in a large bowl.

 - Add melted butter, liquid Milo and vanilla extract, whisking it all in.

 - To the mix, add in the flour (with a pinch of salt) and whisk again until all is combined into a smooth batter.

 - Prepare a non-stick pan, and brush butter before adding a scoop of batter – give it a good swirl to form an even, thin layer and cook on medium heat on both sides.
 These will form the layers.
 Brush on butter or oil in between each piece if necessary.